 Rather than a long, three day drive from Melbourne, join Kirkhope Aviation on an air tour to the iconic races in relaxed style in our Beechcraft King Air* with a small group of no more than nine fellow travellers, a window for each passenger, staying in Broken Hill and Innamincka, and hobnobbing at the races in the marquee, with food, drink and between-races entertainment.

 Frock up for the event of the year!

 Recently went on the "Three Day Taste of the Outback" - extended to four !
 From my first phone call making inquiries, to the" welcome back " film show, the whole experience was 10/10.
 Thanks to Tony, Keith, Jake and especially our pilot Rob for a fantastic, fun trip.

 Itinerary: Birdsville Races

 Depart Moorabbin Airport at 9.00am.
 Fly across Victoria and NSW to the frontier town of Broken Hill.
 On the ground, head out to Silverton, once a silver mining town, now better-known for being the backdrop to the Mad Max movies.

-Returning to Broken Hill, visit the Pro Hart gallery to see some unique artworks and wildly-painted Rolls Royces, Ando’s Big Picture, a painting that’s 100 metres long and 12 metres at its highest point, and the Line of Lode Miner’s Memorial, a striking building to remember more than 800 miners who have lost their lives on the job.
+Returning to Broken Hill, visit the Pro Hart gallery to see some unique artworks and wildly-painted Rolls Royces.
+Marvel at Ando’s Big Picture, a painting that’s 100 metres long and 12 metres at its highest point, and the Line of Lode Miner’s Memorial, a striking building to remember more than 800 miners who have lost their lives on the job.